Announcement of requirements and registration for the National Eye Institute 3-D Retina Organoid Challenge (3-D ROC 2020): Reduction to Practice

 Rules for participation

-Solvers must be 18 years of age or older and may participate singly or as part of one or more teams.
+Solvers must be 18 years of age or older and may participate singly or as part of no more than two teams.
+NEI will allow each solver to be a team lead on one proposal and a team member on one other proposal.
+Therefore, each solver may be involved in 2 proposals total.
 Team formation is encouraged and teams are not limited in the number of members.
 Each team must designate a captain who must be a U.S. citizen or permanent resident who is responsible for all correspondence regarding this Challenge.

 - To be eligible to win a prize under this challenge, an individual or entity—

 - Shall have registered to participate in the Challenge under the rules promulgated by the NIH as published in this Notice;

 - Shall have complied with all the requirements set forth in this Notice;